Game Preview: Condors at Canucks, 7 p.m.

 Bakersfield Condors News Release

-The Bakersfield Condors head North of the Border to take on the Abbotsford Canucks in a two-game set.
-Abbotsford has won three of the opening four games in the eight-game season series.
+The Bakersfield Condors look for a split with a rematch against the Abbotsford Canucks tonight.
+The Canucks have won the last four games in the season series following Bakersfield's opening win.

 LOOKING BACK